Microsoft/CloudAppSecurityDocs.pt-br/CloudAppSecurityDocs/protect-office-365.md

 ## <a name="automate-governance-controls"></a>Automatizar controles de governança

-Além de monitorar possíveis ameaças, você pode aplicar e automatizar as seguintes ações de governança de Microsoft 365 para corrigir ameaças detectadas:
+Além de monitorar possíveis ameaças, você pode aplicar e automatizar as seguintes ações de governança do Office 365 para corrigir ameaças detectadas:

 | Tipo | Ação |
 | ---- | ---- |